tinythings/logjet/doc/configuration.md

 TCP connect timeout in milliseconds for `logjetd bridge` when opening the upstream replay connection.

+### `tls.enable`

+Enable TLS for the daemon-to-daemon replay transport.

+This affects:

+- the replay listener exposed by `serve`
+- the upstream replay connection used by `bridge`

+It does not affect:

+- OTLP/HTTP ingest
+- OTLP/gRPC ingest
+- OTLP/HTTP export to `collector.url`

+### `tls.ca-file`

+PEM file containing CA certificates for replay/bridge TLS validation.

+Use cases:

+- bridge client verifies the replay listener certificate
+- replay listener verifies client certificates when `tls.require-client-cert: true`

+### `tls.cert-file`

+PEM file containing the local certificate for replay/bridge TLS.

+Use cases:

+- replay listener presents this certificate when `tls.enable: true`
+- bridge presents this certificate when mutual TLS is used

+### `tls.key-file`

+PEM file containing the private key matching `tls.cert-file`.

+### `tls.require-client-cert`

+Require client certificates on the replay listener.

+When enabled:

+- replay listener requires a client certificate
+- `tls.ca-file` must be set on the server side

+### `tls.server-name`

+Override server name used by `logjetd bridge` for TLS certificate validation.

+Use this when:

+- the replay listener is reached by IP address
+- but the certificate is issued for a DNS name

 ### `ingest.protocol`

 Selects how `logjetd` accepts incoming telemetry.